PhD: How to Apply

 - Scan in black and white only

 - Removing images will help reduce file size

 The statement of purpose (also known as a "personal statement") should describe your reasons for applying to the Doctoral Program in Sociology at Stanford.
 This document is not to exceed two pages in length (single-spaced).
 You should include details regarding your qualifications, academic and research interests, future career plans, and other aspects of your background and interests which may aid our admissions committee in evaluating your aptitude and motivation for pursuing a Ph.D. in Sociology.
 You will be asked to upload your statement of purpose in the online application.

 You must upload one scanned version of your transcript(s) in the online application.
 Please read the Applying section of this website for important information submitting transcripts.

 If offered admission: Please see this page for information on submitting final official transcripts.

 Letters of Recommendation

-Stanford accepts electronic letters of recommendation via the CollegeNet system ONLY (Stanford does not use Interfolio) - we no longer accept paper letters.
+Stanford accepts electronic letters of recommendation via Stanford online application system - we no longer accept paper letters.

 As part of the online application, you will be required to register the name and contact information, including e-mail address, of each of your recommenders.
 Recommenders will then receive an e-mail with directions on how to proceed.
 At least one letter should be a faculty member at the last school you attended as a full-time student (unless you have been out of school for more than five years.)